bfirner/olympos/README.md

 * Prototype the following
 * * Essence gains (experience) from combat and actions.
 * * Skill gains
+* redo all "OR" options in the json files to be arrays of arrays.
 * * * Level from usage
 * * * Gain new skills by actions in event messages (e.g. throw something on fire to build xp towards firebolt)